kubernetes-sigs/kubespray/README.md

 ```

 For instance if you will probably want to install a [dns server](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) as it is **strongly recommanded**.
+Please refer to the [k8s-kubdns readme](https://github.com/ansibl8s/k8s-kubedns) for additionnal info.

 In order to use this role you'll need to follow these steps
 ```
 git submodule init roles/apps/k8s-common roles/apps/k8s-kubedns
 git submodule update
 ```

-Finally update your playbook with the chosen role, and run it
+Finally update the playbook ```apps.yml``` with the chosen roles, and run it
 ```
 ...
 - hosts: kube-master